-The Department of Homeland Security (-DB") has published regulations under 6 CFR Part 27 Chemical Facility Anti-Terrorism Standards.
-We have 1,180 facilities registered with the DHS, of which 1,161 facilities have been determined to be -Noa High Risk Chemical Facility".
-Nineteen facilities have been determined by DHS to be High Risk, Tier 4 (lowest level of security risk).
-Security Vulnerability Assessments for the 19 facilities have been submitted to the DHS and Site Security Plans are being prepared when deemed necessary by the DHS.
-Because our facilities are currently operating under the security programs developed under guidelines issued by the Department of Transportation, Department of Labor and Environmental Protection Agency, we do not anticipate that we will incur significant costs in order to comply with these DHS regulations.
+The Department of Homeland Security ("DHS") has published regulations under 6 CFR Part 27 Chemical Facility Anti-Terrorism Standards.
+We have a number of facilities registered with the DHS.
+Because our facilities are currently operating under the security programs developed under guidelines issued by the Department of Transportation, Department of Labor and Environmental Protection Agency, we do not anticipate that we will incur significant costs in connection with our ongoing efforts to comply with these DHS regulations.

-In December 2009, the U.S. Environmental Protection Agency (-EPA") issued an -Endangment Finding" under the Clean Air Act, determining that emissions of carbon dioxide, methane and other greenhouse gases (-GHGs") present an endangerment to public health and the environment because emissions of such gases may be contributing to warming of the earth's atmosphere and other climatic changes.
+In December 2009, the U.S. Environmental Protection Agency ("EPA") issued an "Endangerment Finding" under the Clean Air Act, determining that emissions of carbon dioxide, methane and other greenhouse gases ("GHGs") present an endangerment to public health and the environment because emissions of such gases may be contributing to warming of the earth's atmosphere and other climatic changes.
 Based on these findings, the EPA has begun adopting and implementing regulations to restrict emissions of GHGs and require reporting by certain regulated facilities on an annual basis.
+The EPA's authority to regulate GHGs has been upheld by the U.S. Supreme Court.

 Both Houses of the United States Congress also have considered adopting legislation to reduce emissions of GHGs.
-However, Congress has not yet enacted federal climate change legislation.
+Although Congress has not yet enacted federal climate change legislation, numerous states and municipalities have adopted laws and policies on climate change.

-The adoption of federal or state climate change legislation or regulatory programs to reduce emissions of GHGs could require us to incur increased capital and operating costs, with resulting impact on product price and demand.
+The adoption of federal, state or local climate change legislation or regulatory programs to reduce emissions of GHGs could require us to incur increased capital and operating costs, with resulting impact on product price and demand.
 We cannot predict whether or in what form climate change legislation provisions and renewable energy standards may be enacted.
 In addition, a possible consequence of climate change is increased volatility in seasonal temperatures.
 It is difficult to predict how the market for our fuels would be affected by increased temperature volatility, although if there is an overall trend of warmer temperatures, it could adversely affect our business.